nicholasayam/Digital-CV/README.md

 (formerly Nicholas Ng Wei Jie)

-<span style="color:red"> 📮Live Updates </span> : Serving the force now.
+📮**Live Updates**: Serving the force now.
 Upcoming in 2024, Law at National University of Singapore (NUS). 🚀

 ***